Margaret6556/savvymedipedia/README.md

 Welcome to your Modern Medical Dictionary.
 The savvy's guide to learning medical terminologies flawlessly!

-This open-source project aims to provide a comprehensive and accessible dictionary of medical terms and definitions.
+This open-source project that aims to provide a comprehensive and accessible dictionary of medical terms and definitions.
-The dictionary is designed to assist medical professionals, students, researchers, and anyone interested in learning about medical terminology.
+An online platform dedicated to providing reliable and easy-to-understand medical information.
+The website serves as a comprehensive resource for individuals looking to educate themselves about various medical conditions, treatments, and healthcare practices.

 ## 🔥Features - Database: The dictionary includes a vast collection of medical terms and their corresponding definitions, covering a wide range of medical specialties and topics (will evolve).